 First as part of Innoviva, Inc., and since June 2, 2014 as Theravance Biopharma, we have been engaged in discovery and development of compounds and product candidates since mid-1997.
 We may never generate sufficient revenue from the sale of medicines, royalties on sales by our partners or from our interest in Theravance Respiratory Company, LLC ("TRC") to achieve profitability.
-During the three and six months ended June 30, 2021 and years ended December 31, 2020 and 2019, we recognized net losses of \$52.4 million, \$132.1 million, \$278.0 million and \$236.5 million, respectively, which are reflected in the shareholders' deficit on our condensed consolidated balance sheets.
-We reflect cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$1.7 billion as of June 30, 2021.
-We expect to continue to incur net losses at least over the next several years as we continue our drug discovery and development efforts and incur significant preclinical and clinical development costs related to our current product candidates and commercialization and development costs relating to YUPELRI.
+During the three and nine months ended September 30, 2021 and years ended December 31, 2020 and 2019, we recognized net losses of \$35.3 million, \$167.4 million, \$278.0 million and \$236.5 million, respectively, which are reflected in the shareholders' deficit on our condensed consolidated balance sheets.
+We reflect cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our condensed consolidated balance sheets, which was \$1.7 billion as of September 30, 2021.
+We expect to continue to incur net losses at least over the next several years as we continue our drug discovery and development efforts and incur preclinical and clinical development costs related to our current product candidates and commercialization and development costs relating to YUPELRI.
 In particular, to the extent we continue to advance our product candidates into and through additional clinical studies, we will incur substantial expenses.
 For example, we initiated a Phase 2b/3 induction and maintenance study of izencitinib in ulcerative colitis, we initiated a Phase 2 induction study of izencitinib in Crohn's disease, and we have progressed ampreloxetine (TD-9855) into a Phase 3 registrational program.
-The expenses associated with these clinical studies are substantial.
+The expenses associated with these clinical studies are substantial and, as there was the unfavorable outcome in two of the studies, the compounds are unlikely to generate substantial revenues.
 While our YUPELRI operations were profitable on a brand basis for the second half of 2020, we will continue to incur costs and expenses associated with the commercialization of YUPELRI in the United States ("US"), including the maintenance of an independent sales and marketing organization with appropriate technical expertise, a medical affairs presence and consultant support, and post-marketing studies.
 Our commitment of resources to the continued development of our existing product candidates, our discovery programs, and YUPELRI will require significant additional funding.
 Our operating expenses also will increase if, among other things:

-- our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - · additional preclinical product candidates are selected for clinical development; - we pursue clinical development of our potential or current products in new indications; - our clinical trials become more complicated due to the COVID-19 pandemic or other similar external factors; - we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - we acquire or in-license additional technologies, product candidates, products or businesses.
+• our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development;

+- additional preclinical product candidates are selected for clinical development; - we pursue clinical development of our potential or current products in new indications; - our clinical trials become more complicated due to the COVID-19 pandemic or other external factors; - we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - we acquire or in-license additional technologies, product candidates, products or businesses.